asteris-llc/converge/docs_source/content/module-verification.md

     weight: 20
 ---

-This guide will walk you through signing, distributing, and verifying a converge module.

-## Signing Modules

 In the future, converge will require modules to be signed using a gpg detached signature.
 The following steps will walk you through the creation of a gpg keypair suitable for signing a module.
-If you have an existing gpg signing key skip to the [Signing the Module](#signing-the-module) step.
-There is a test key `samples/pubkey.gpg` that is used with testing converge.
+If you have an existing gpg signing key skip to the [Signing modules](#signing-modules) step.

-### Generate a gpg signing key
+## Generate a gpg signing key

 Create a file named `gpg-batch` with the following content.